 Did you know that supply management is a Canadian success story?
-It was invented here in the 1960s following a period of market volatility as a way to ensure a fair return for farmers and to meet domestic demand.
-Today, dairy, egg and poultry farmers operate under supply management.
+The concept was conceived here in the 1960s following a period of market volatility as a way to ensure a fair return for farmers and to meet domestic demand.
+Officially established in 1972, dairy, egg and poultry farmers operate under supply management today.

 To better understand supply management, it helps to break it down into three important pillars that deliver fairness for consumers, farmers and Canadians:

 Only the right amount of food is produced to meet consumer needs

 At its core, supply management is about teamwork because farmers work together, agreeing to terms and conditions that provide a stable and predictable supply of high-quality dairy.
 This helps reduce waste from farmers producing too much, and avoids consumers being unable to access the products they need if farmers were to produce too little.

 Being efficient like this is important because it creates a sustainable industry – something that is a priority for consumers and farmers alike.

 Prices are set in a way that lets farmers rely on a liveable income

 Farmers collaborate to sell processors the food they produce at a price that reflects their costs of production.
 Just as someone working an office job knows they will earn a salary for the work they do – supply management allows farmers to have that same security.
 Countries that don’t use supply management often have to provide extra support for farms through subsidies.
 This means in the U.S., for example, consumers pay twice for their dairy: once through their taxes, and again in retail stores.

 Keeping farmers in business is good for everyone because it creates many jobs on and off the farm – including veterinarians, animal nutrition experts, feed and equipment suppliers, truck drivers, inspectors, processors, retailers and administrators – just to name a few!
 In fact, the dairy industry alone creates the equivalent of 178,000 full-time jobs and contributes $16 billion to Canada’s GDP.